 The Vasse Diversion drain was built in 1927 to reduce the risk of flooding to Busselton and diverts around 90% of the upper Vasse and 60% of the Sabina Rivers directly to Geographe Bay.
 In response to community interest, the Reconnecting Rivers model was developed by the Department of Water and Environmental Regulation to look at options for redirecting flows back into the Lower Vasse River and Vasse Estuary to improve water quality.
 The model identified a number of options to reduce flow into the Lowe Vasse River and Vasse estuary without increasing flood risk, however the model also demonstrated that increasing flows also increases nutrient loads.

-Informed by this study, the Water Corporation will be doubling the size of the culvert between the Vasse Diversion Drain and Lower Vasse River to increase winter flows in their 2018 upgrade of the Vasse Diversion Drain.
+Informed by this study, the Water Corporation has doubled the size of the culvert between the Vasse Diversion Drain and Lower Vasse River to increase winter flows in their 2020 upgrade of the Vasse Diversion Drain.
 The study also investigated a number of options of increasing flows off the catchment from purposely built storage dams and recycled water from the Busselton Waste Water treatment plant.
 Recycled water was the most cost effective option and will be further investigated as a potential water source to maintain summer flows into the Lower Vasse River.

 The Toby Inlet is a small estuary to the east of Dunsborough.
 Artificial drainage has substantially reduced water flow into the Inlet and during the summer months the Inlet bar opening to the ocean is often closed resulting in poor water quality.
 To assess options to improve flushing of the Inlet a hydrology model was developed by the Department of Water and Environmental Regulation to investigate the feasibility of reconnecting Toby Inlet to the ocean and re-diverting flows off the catchment.